DjangoGirls/tutorial/en/python_introduction/README.md

     print('5 is not greater than 2')
 ```

-When this was run it would print out:
+When this is ran it will print out:

     $ python3 python_intro.py
     5 is indeed greater than 2